These 10 Secrets Will Give You A Healthy Happy Life No Matter What

-Visualizing the end even before the journey starts makes sure you’re not on the wrong journey, needless to say is headed for the wrong destination.
+Visualizing the end even before the journey starts makes sure you’re not on the wrong journey, needless to say, headed for the wrong destination.

-People don’t stumble into significance my friend; except you are content with mediocrity.
+People don’t stumble into significance, my friend, except you are satisfied with mediocrity.
 You should be the ‘see and do’, not the ‘do and see’ kinda guy or gal.

 2. Jail that thief of time

 Of course, you know what that thief is – procrastination.

 And I dare say that ever since mankind had something to do, there has been procrastination to keep him from doing it right.
 If it does allow him to do whatever there is to be done at all.

 Truth be told, I actually took this write up seriously on the very deadline I was supposed to hand it in.
 Yes, it’s got me too.

 To help understand how procrastination works in a rather funny and insightful manner, I strongly recommend Tim Urban’s 2016 TED talk on ‘How the Mind of a Master Procrastinator Works’.

 But then, I dare say too that anything that steals something irreplaceable or irrecoverable actually kills the consciousness of the owner.